deejayessel/tetris-clj/README.md

 # tetris.clj

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+An implementation of Tetris in Clojure.

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 David J. Lee

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at